Lowering the Toll of Colorectal Cancer

 March is Colorectal Cancer Awareness Month.

 Colorectal cancer is more common in men than women.
 It is also more common among African-Americans than people of other races.
-The median age of diagnosis in the United States is 67 years, and nearly 80 percent of newly diagnosed patients are aged 55 and older.
+The median age of diagnosis in the United States is 67 years, and 78 percent of newly diagnosed patients are aged 55 and older.

 What Is the AACR Doing in This Area?